jcbrognez/Hackerspoulette/README.md

 ### Things to do :

-* Creation of a Form
 * Mockup
+* Creation of the Form
 * Use of correct HTML semantic
 * disabled persons accessibility
 * Message of error in case of wrong input in the form
 * Validate and Sanitize
-* Script responds with mail to the user
+* Script responds with mail to the user if inputs are filled in

 ### Used Technology :